-The Muslim-majority state of Pakistan occupies an area which was home to some of the earliest human settlements and where two of the world's major religions, Hinduism and Buddhism, were practised.
+The Muslim-majority state of Pakistan occupies an area that was home to some of the earliest human settlements.

 Created to meet the demands of Indian Muslims for their own homeland, Pakistan was originally made up of two parts.

 The east wing - present-day Bangladesh - is on the Bay of Bengal bordering India and Burma.
 The west wing - present-day Pakistan - stretches from the Himalayas down to the Arabian Sea.

 The break-up of the two wings came in 1971 when the Bengali-speaking east wing seceded with help from India.